L3 Under Pressure

 Carpenter in CalgaryHousing & Career Guide · 2026

-Alberta's zero provincial income tax gives Carpenters an immediate take-home advantage of roughly $5K per year compared to BC or Ontario.
+Alberta's lower provincial income tax rates (10–15%) and no PST give Carpenters a meaningful take-home advantage compared to BC or Ontario.
 Skilled trades are in short supply across Canada.
 A licensed Carpenter can typically find work within weeks of arrival, making the relocation decision primarily a lifestyle and financial one.
-On the housing side, a Carpenter in Calgary faces a manageable market — requiring approximately 9 yr 6 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 34% of pre-tax salary.
+On the housing side, a Carpenter in Calgary faces a l3 under pressure market — requiring approximately 9 yr 6 mo of gross income to own a 2-bedroom home, with rent consuming roughly 34% of pre-tax salary.

 Years to Own